-- Pupils are at risk of harm. - Pupils are missing education. - A complainant is being prevented from having their complaint progress through the school's complaints procedure. - The DfE has evidence that the school is proposing to act or is acting unlawfully or unreasonably. - If a social services authority decides to investigate a situation, the Executive Headteacher or governing board may postpone the complaints procedure. - Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
+- Pupils are at risk of harm. - Pupils are missing education. - A complainant is being prevented from having their complaint progress through the school's complaints procedure. - The DfE has evidence that the school is proposing to act or is acting unlawfully or unreasonably.

+If a social services authority decides to investigate a situation, the headteacher or governing board may postpone the complaints procedure.

+Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
 The key areas are: admissions decisions, certain decisions relating to formal assessment of SEND, and decisions to permanently exclude a child.

-• If a complainant commences legal action against the school in relation to their complaint, the school will consider whether to suspend the complaints procedure, until those legal proceedings have concluded.
+If a complainant commences legal action against the school in relation to their complaint, the school will consider whether to suspend the complaints procedure, until those legal proceedings have concluded.

-10. Managing unreasonable requests
+7. Managing serial and unreasonable complaints

 The school is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
-We will not normally limit the contact complainants have with the school; however, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
+The school will not normally limit the contact complainants have with it; however, the school will not expect staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.